-3.15 For Emission Point AA-003, the permittee shall demonstrate compliance with Subpart OOOOa by monitoring all fugitive emission components, as defined in 40 CFR 60.5430a.
-For the purposes of this condition along with Conditions 3.15 and 3.16, fugitive emissions are defined as: Any visible emission from a fugitive emissions component observed using optical gas imaging or an instrument reading of 500 ppm or greater using Method 21.
+3.11 For Emission Point AA-007, the permittee shall demonstrate compliance with Subpart OOOOa by monitoring all fugitive emission components, as defined in 40 CFR 60.5430a.
+For the purposes of this condition, fugitive emissions are defined as: Any visible emission from a fugitive emissions component observed using optical gas imaging or an instrument reading of 500 ppm or greater using Method 21.

 The permittee shall develop an emissions monitoring plan that covers the collection of fugitive emissions components within each company-defined area.
-This monitoring plan shall include the information and elements specified in paragraphs (a) through (j) below:
+This monitoring plan shall include the information specified in paragraphs (a) through (l) below:

-- (a) Frequency for conducting surveys. - i.
-The permittee shall conduct an initial monitoring survey within 60 days of the startup of production, as defined in 40 CFR 60.5430a, for each collection of fugitive emissions components at a new well site. - ii.
-Thereafter, a monitoring survey shall be conducted at least semiannually.
+- (a) The permittee shall conduct an initial monitoring survey within 60 days of the startup of production, as defined in 40 CFR 60.5430a, for each collection of fugitive emissions components at a new well site.
+A monitoring survey shall be conducted at least semiannually after the initial survey.
 Consecutive semiannual monitoring surveys must be conducted at least 4 months apart.
-Each monitoring survey shall observe each fugitive emissions component for fugitive emissions. - (b) Technique used in detecting fugitive emissions (i.e. Method 21 from 40 CFR Part 60, Appendix A-7 or optical gas imaging).
+Each monitoring survey shall observe each fugitive emissions component, as defined in 40 CFR 60.5430a, for fugitive emissions. - (b) The permittee shall specify the technique used in determining the presence of fugitive emissions (i.e. Method 21 from 40 CFR Part 60, Appendix A-7 or optical gas imaging). - (c) The permittee shall include the manufacturer and model number of all fugitive emission detection equipment used. - (d) The permittee shall include the procedures and timeframes for identifying and repairing fugitive emissions components from which fugitive emissions are detected.
+This includes timeframes for fugitive emission components that are unsafe to repair.
+At a minimum, the repair schedule shall meet the requirements of Condition 3.12. - (e) The permittee shall include procedures and timeframes for verifying fugitive emission component repairs. - (f) The permittee shall specify what records will be kept and the length of time these records will be kept. - (g) If the permittee utilizes optical gas imaging, the monitoring plan shall include the information specified in subparagraphs (i) through (vii) below: